 Soon, you will have to send your child off to school!
 That can be as exciting as it is nerve-racking.
-You want your child to be happy in school, but also ready for it.
+You want your child to be happy in school, but also be ready for it.
 The best way to get ready for kindergarten, though, is to make sure your little one has all the necessary skills to succeed in school.
-Luckily for you, we’ve compiled a comprehensive list that will help you learn how to prepare your child for kindergarten!
+Luckily for you, we’ve compiled a comprehensive list that will help you in preparing your child for kindergarten!

-Six Fun Ways to Prepare Your Child for Kindergarten
+9 Fun Ways To Prepare Your Child for Kindergarten

 1. Enroll Your Child in a Top Pre-K Program

-One of the best ways to ensure your child’s success in elementary school is to enroll in a quality preschool.
+One of the best ways to ensure your child’s success in elementary school is to enroll in a preschool that has high-quality resources and a dedicated teaching team committed to providing rich learning experiences.

 2. Teach Them Letters

 If you would like to personally learn how to prepare your child for kindergarten, there are many things you can teach them.
-One of the most important things children need to know before entering kindergarten is their letters.
-This includes more than singing the alphabet.
+One of the most important things children need to know before entering kindergarten is the alphabet.
+This includes more than just singing the alphabet.
 They should be proficient at letter recognition, writing letters, and knowing their sounds.

 Lastly, children should learn the sounds of letters.
 While this isn’t as important as the last two since it will be taught in kindergarten, it is still very important.
 If your child knows their letter sounds before entering their first year of school, they will learn how to read much faster.